 Following are the advantage of value at risk:

 - VAR value is a single digit, either as a percentage or in dollar terms.
 This makes it easy to understand and interpret.

-- Banks and financial institutions can use this statistical measure to ascertain the risk in different investment, and then allocate risk on the basis of VAR.
+- Banks and financial institutions can use this statistical measure to ascertain the risk in different investments and then allocate risk on the basis of VAR.

-- Finance experts use this measure widely by.
-Moreover, it plays an important in role in decision making as well.
+- Finance experts use this measure widely.
+Moreover, it plays an important role in decision-making as well.

 Even though VAR is a pretty useful statistical technique, it suffers from a few drawbacks: